EmmaAnalyst/Ribbon/README.md

 2. What opportunities exist for enhancing users' acquisition and engagement?

 <h3>Deliverables</h3>
-I. Detailed Report: A comprehensive analysis and presentation of insights were submid to the CEO.
+I. Detailed Report: A comprehensive analysis and presentation of insights were submittd to the CEO.
 II.
 Key Insights/Metrics: Evaluation of the product launch's success.
 III.
 Visual Data: Relevant data visualizations to support findings.
 IV.
 Recommendations: Provided actionable way forward for further improvements based on the analytical report.